deanturpin/modern/readme.md

-This is generated from [main.cpp](the source) when it compiles successfully
+This is generated from [main.cpp](the source) when it compiles successfully.
 ```c++
 #include <algorithm>
 #include <cassert>